ADVISORY GLOBAL-RACE/PROTESTS-PORTLAND

-PORTLAND, OREGON, USA - Crowds continue to gather in downtown Portland to protest police brutality and systemic racism.
+PORTLAND, OREGON, USA - Protesters demonstrating against police brutality and systemic racism face off against Federal law enforcement agents in downtown Portland.

 Restrictions: